Port

 Meals not included

-In the 18th century, only twelve houses remained in Agadir.
-Today, it is a bustling metropolis that is home to almost one million souls, features modern architecture, and is a favorite among European vacationers.
+Only twelve houses remained in Agadir in the 18th century.
+Today, it is a bustling metropolis home to almost one million people, features modern architecture, and is a favorite among European vacationers.

 A short drive down the hill brings you to the Agadir Market.
 Here, among the maze of souks (markets), you will have time to browse and perhaps purchase some souvenirs.

-Continue to the Medina of Agadir by Coco Polizzi.
-After agadir was completely destroyed by the earthquake 1960.
-It was the Italian architect Coco Polizzi, who, in the early 90s, put all his energy into this gigantic project.
-A reconstruction of the Old Medina respecting the berber traditional construction techniques.
+Continue to the Medina of Agadir by Italian architect Coco Polizzi.
+After Agadir was completely destroyed by an earthquake in 1960, Polizzi designed a reconstruction of the Old Medina honoring Berber construction techniques.

 Notes: